theprocoderpranav/Smart-Cane-Code/README.md

-# Smart-Cane-Code
+# You_Cane_Do_It
-This is the code to make a smart cane that can detect obstacles in front of it in less than 3 steps.
+This is the code to make a blind cane that can detect obstacles in front of it in less than 3 steps.
 I have used the MIT app inventor to display the messages on the mobile phone using bluetooth

 Make sure to get these materials: